-The Corporation has not adopted targets for Designated Groups on the Board of directors because we do not believe that any candidate for membership to our Board of Directors should be chosen nor excluded solely or largely because of it's belonging to a Designated Group.
-In selecting director nominee or executive candidates, we consider the skills, expertise and background that would complement the existing Board and management team.
-Directors will be recruited based on their ability and contributions.
+Disclose whether or not the distributing corporation The Corporation has not adopted targets for has, for each group referred to in the definition Designated Groups on the Board of directors Designated Groups, adopted a target number or because we do not believe that any candidate for percentage, or a range of target numbers or membership to our Board of Directors should be percentages, for members of the group to hold chosen nor excluded solely or largely because of positions on the board of directors by a specific date it's belonging to a Designated Group.
+In selecting and director nominee or executive candidates, we (i) for each group for which a target has been consider the skills, expertise and background that adopted, the target and the annual and cumulative would complement the existing Board and progress of the corporation in achieving that management team.
+Directors will be recruited target, and based on their ability and contributions. (ii) for each group for which a target has not been adopted, the reasons why the corporation has not adopted that target.